elonen/lanscatter/README.md

 * Keeps traffic inside the LAN (doesn't connect to any third party servers).
 * Resilient against slow individual nodes.
 Transfers from slow peers detected, aborted and avoided after that.
 * Supports bandwidth limiting.

-* Written in Python 3.7, using asyncio for network and disk IO.
+## Technologies

+Lanscatter is built on _Python 3.7_ using asyncio (aiohttp & aiofiles), _wxPython_ for cross-platform GUI, _Blake2b_ for hash/checksum algorithm, _pytest_ for unit/integration tests
+and _pyinstaller_ for packaging/freezing into exe files.

 ## Architecture